LexRillo/multimedia/README.md

 Exercises on Java3D for the course of Multimedia and Computer Graphics in the University of Leicester 2016/17

+This project uses Java 3D to create a complete scene of a train on rails that collised with a barrier and changes the properties of the barrier when colliding with it.

+---

 Some of the sources use to assemble the final project

 tutorials